cartoon-raccoon/oyster/docs/introduction.md

 ## POSIX Compliance
 Oyster is already not POSIX-compliant, because of some of its syntax (the same contruct is used to expand ranges, operate on variables and test equality), and its limited feature set.
 Bash and zsh scripts definitely will not work on this shell.

-Oyster is mainly designed for everyday work such as running individual commands, and can provide some simple scripting when needed.
+Oyster is mainly designed for everyday interactive work such as running individual commands, and can provide some simple scripting when needed.
 When heavy lifting is needed in the form of a long, complex shell script, one can invoke Bash or zsh to run it, especially with the UNIX shebang.

 ~~I may or may not be using the lightweightedness of Oyster as an excuse for its limited features.~~